lrynek/design-patterns/sfcasts/command_intro.md

-# Pattern Definition - Chapter 2
+# Command Pattern Definition

 Are you ready for a new design patterns episode?
 Go grab a cup of coffee and sit tight because we'll take a deep dive into the command pattern.

-Let's start with the boring part first, definition and theory, and later we'll have some fun applying it into our game application.
+Let's start with the boring part first, the definition and theory, and later we'll have some fun applying it into our game application.

 The command pattern is a behavioral pattern.
-In case you forgot what it means here's a quick reminder.
+In case you already forgot what it means here's a quick reminder.
 Behavioral patterns are those that help you design classes with specific responsibilities that can then work together, instead of putting all of that code into one giant class.

 The official definition says that the command pattern **encapsulates** a request as a stand-alone object, allowing parameterization of clients with different requests, queueing or logging requests, and support undoable operations.

 Uhm, whaat?.
 Ok, let's try it again with a more friendly definition.

 The command pattern encapsulates a task into an object, **decoupling** what it does, how it does it, and when it gets done.
 Also, it allows to undo its actions by **remembering** enough information of what things need to be reverted.

 Ha!
-I don't know if it got any better but don't worry, it will make sense when we see it in action.
+I don't know if it got any better but don't worry, it will make more sense when we see it in action.

 ## Pattern Anatomy

 The pattern is composed by three main parts:
 - It has a Command Interface with a single public method that's usually called `execute()`.
 - There are concrete commands which implement the Command Interface and hold the task's logic.
 - And third, there's an **Invoker** object which holds a command reference and calls `execute()` at some point.